warrior-cultures-and-training

 Cultural Disruption and the Decline of Traditional Practice

 As a result, the Whare Wānanga (traditional schools of learning, including carving) declined sharply.
-Many tohunga whakairo died without passing on their knowledge.
+Many tohunga whakairo died without passing on their knowledge, and with them, the specific patterns, genealogies, and rituals associated with their iwi were lost.
 By the late 19th century, the living tradition of whakairo was critically endangered.
-Many Europeans viewed the surviving carvings as curiosities or primitive artifacts, failing to recognize their deep cultural significance.
+Many Europeans viewed the surviving carvings as curiosities or primitive artifacts, and thousands were taken from marae and sold to museums and private collectors overseas, severing the objects from their cultural context.
+The loss of land and resources also meant fewer large-scale carving projects could be undertaken.

 Contemporary Techniques: Respecting the Past, Building the Future